gianniprocida/api-orchestrator-simple/README.md

 ## Deploy Ingress Controller

-Once we have defined our services we can expose them externally using an ingress.
-Before deployng the ingress resource, make sure that the Ingress controller is installed on your cluster:
+Before exposing your services externally using an Ingress, ensure that your Kubernetes cluster has an Ingress controller installed and configured.
+Services can be accessed externally from localhost once the Ingress controller is set up.

 ```